On This Page

 Money & Payments

 Argentine Peso (ARS, $).
-Exchange rate is highly volatile (often well over 1,500 ARS per $1); always check a live converter.
-There's a widely used parallel 'blue' rate that can be much better than the official rate.
-Many travellers use reputable exchange houses recommended by locals or services like Western Union.
-Credit cards typically use less favorable official rates.
+Exchange rate: $1 ≈ 1,452 ARS (rates highly volatile—check live).
+Parallel 'blue' rate often better than official.
+Use reputable exchange houses or Western Union.
+Credit cards use less favorable official rates.
 Bring USD/EUR cash.
-Inflation high—check current rates.
 Tipping: 10% in restaurants expected, round up taxis.

 Language